 - 250 Cases Produced

-Femme Fatale is easily one of my top ten favorite rosé’s of the year (or maybe any year).
+Femme Fatale is easily one of my top five favorite rosé’s of the year (or maybe any year).
 Perhaps it’s the entire package?
 The combination of low intervention, sustainability, music, science, and it being a pretty wonderful tasting dry, unfiltered rosé just does it for me.
 Hazy peach in the glass, it’s full of bright red fruit with a splash of citrus.
 During the Pink Society wine chat on October 1st, when asked about the significant effervescence (it was quite bubbly upon opening), Kristie replied, “It’s Alive!”

 Wine and Music